stories-with-dice/stories-with-dice.github.io/content/Blog/Cthulhu Eternal - Experience Packages.md

 # Status

 Your character is famous or recognized within certain circles.
-People recognize him when they meet him and have a high opinion of him.
-For him, this recognition has great personal value.
-Perhaps they are simply subordinate to the character because he has a higher rank or status.
+People recognize them when they meet them and have a high opinion of them.
+This recognition has great personal value.
+Perhaps people are simply subordinate to the character because they has a higher rank or status.
 Examples: A musician and her fans.
 A professor and the scientific community.
-A noblewoman and her subject.
-A female officer and her subordinates.
+A noblewoman and her subjects.
+A horror writer and her fans.

 **Benefit:** +20% to social checks against admirers and people of lower status.

-**Disadvantage:** -20% on social checks to remain undetected.
-The character must always expect to meet an admirer or subordinate and be recognized.
+**Disadvantage:** -20% on social checks to remain anonymous or when using a false identity.
+The character always expects to meet a fan or critic and be recognized.

 # Experiences of violence

 Your character has experienced extreme violence or the consequences thereof over an extended period of time.
-Be it that he did it himself, became a victim or has something to do with it professionally.
-Examples: A detective inspector.
-A soldier.
+Be it that they did it himself, became a victim or has something to do with it professionally.
+Examples: A soldier, a street thug.

-**Advantage:** Your character is hardened against violence.
+**Advantage:** Your character is hardened against Violence SAN checks.

-**Disadvantage:** Your character loses 1D6 CHA.
+**Disadvantage:** Your character loses 1D6 CHA (affecting max Bond scores).

 # Experience of helplessness

 Your character has been in captivity or isolation for an extended period of time.
-Examples: An innocently convicted prisoner.
-A sailor who was thought lost.
+Examples: An innocently convicted prisoner, a sailor who was lost at sea.

-**Advantage:** Your character is hardened against helplessness.
+**Advantage:** Your character is hardened against Helplessness SAN checks.

-**Disadvantage:** Your character loses 1D6 POW (without affecting starting SAN).
+**Disadvantage:** Your character loses 1D6 POW (affecting starting SAN).

 # Understanding

-Your character knows the unnatural is real because they have already encountered it.
-Important: This does not mean an occultist.
-Your character must not only believe that the supernatural exists, but they must know it.
+Your character knows the unnatural is real because they have already encountered it in some shape or form.

 **Benefit:** Increase your character's Unnatural Knowledge by 10%.

 **Disadvantage:** Your character loses 5 SAN with all the associated consequences.

-# Experience of loss/devotion
+# Obsessive / workaholic

-Your character has suffered a loss.
-Maybe he worked too much and a relationship ended as a result.
-Maybe he also lost someone due to a stroke of fate.
-Alternatively, your character could have lost a bond because they were too committed to one thing.
-It could be a profession, a faith, a sport, a science, a hobby or even the search for the truth.
+You have spent too much time going down rabbit holes, either through work or personal obsessions, to the point that you've lost touch with your family or close friends.

 **Benefit:** Your character receives 50 skill points.